mdejesus23/melnerdz-website/src/data/blogs/2025/02/a-day-of-repentance-and-renewal/index.md

 ---
-title: 'Ash Wednesday: A Personal Reflection on Faith'
+title: "Ash Wednesday: A Personal Reflection on Faith"
 pubDate: 2025-02-01
-author: 'Melnard'
+author: Melnard
-slug: 'a-day-of-repentance-and-renewal'
+slug: a-day-of-repentance-and-renewal
 image:
-  src: 'hero.jpg'
+  src: hero-1.jpg
-  alt: 'An illustration of ash wednesday'
+  alt: An illustration of ash wednesday
-description: 'Explore the significance of Ash Wednesday in the Catholic faith, its traditions, and its importance as the beginning of Lent.'
+description: Explore the significance of Ash Wednesday in the Catholic faith, its traditions, and its importance as the beginning of Lent.
-tags: [Catholic, Lent, Ash Wednesday, Faith, Reflection]
-technology: []
+tags:
+  - Catholic
+  - Lent
+  - Ash Wednesday
+  - Faith
+  - Reflection
 ---
 ## A Time for Reflection and Renewal

 Ash Wednesday derives its name from the practice of placing ashes on the foreheads of the faithful in the shape of a cross.
 These ashes symbolize penance, humility, and a reminder of our mortality—echoing the biblical phrase: